levavft-eam/The-Premian-AI-API/README.md

     conda activate the-premium-ai-api
 8. Install pip for conda by running: conda install pip
-9. Install all the requirements for this repository by running: pip install -r requirements.txt
+9. Install all the requirements for this app by running: pip install -r requirements.txt
 10. Copy the '.env' file manually from a different installation, as it can't be commited to git (sensitive information).
 Make sure to put it directly inside The-Premian-AI-API.
+    If you're in a production environment, make sure 'ENV=prod' is in .env and not 'ENV=dev'.

-If you're running this repository in development (debug) mode:
+If you're running this app in development (debug) mode:

 1. Activate the conda environment by running: conda activate the-premium-ai-api
 2. Run in development (debug) mode with: flask --app src/app.py run

+If you're running this app in production mode:

+1. Activate the conda environment by running: conda activate the-premium-ai-api
+2. Run in production mode:
+    gunicorn -w 4 src.app:app